georgeerol/DeepLearningDroneSimulator/README.md

 ### Local control mode
 The quad will start out in patrol mode, but since we have not added any waypoints yet, it will have nowhere to go.
- To add waypoints we must first switch to local local control by pressing the H key.
+ To add waypoints we must first switch to local control by pressing the H key.
  ![Quad Start](./misc/QuadStart.png)

 ### View and Navigation